Fresh Dog Food Recipes, Quick and Easy

 I’m not an advocate for feeding overweight dogs less food per se.
 I prefer to give them the same size meal but lower in calories.
 More on fat dogs here.
 First, check our dog food calculator and make sure you’re not over-feeding him.
 Next, use the “Standard Mix” but remove the red meat.
 Only use white meats such as chicken, turkey or fish mince in the mix as they’re much lower in calories.
 Also, watch the treats for at least a month (make your own based on lean meats such as chicken / turkey fillet).

 - Use as big a variety of organ meats as you can find (fish heads provide a smart way of getting brains and eyes in there, and they’re free, feed from frozen)

 - Kelp: An excellent antioxidant and multivitamin addition

 - Raw eggs: whole, raw, no need for shell

 - Cloves of crushed raw garlic: Add now and again for parasite control.
 1/3 clove per 25kg of dog.
-And yes, garlic for dogs is perfectly fine.
+And yes, small doses of garlic for dogs is perfectly fine.

 - Oils: Cod liver oil tablets, 1000mg tablet per 30kg of body weight is average dose, Coconut oil or Pumpkin seed oil.
 Not vegetable oil.